ajuna-network/backend-devel/README.md

-# Connect Four Demo
+# Backend development environment

-Builds two docker images, and composes them into one contaier.
+Builds two docker images, and composes them into one network.
 One being the `ajuna-node` and the other being the `worker` built in simulation mode(SW).

 ## Prerequistes
 - Docker v20.10.12+